 The easiest and cheapest way to care for your chain saw is to follow a regular inspection and service procedure which will help prevent major breakdowns and costly repair bills.
-On page 7 are major steps in the care of your chain saw which will help prevent trouble.
+Listed below are the major steps in the care of your chain saw which will help prevent trouble.